AymanJabr/Dressed-by-AI/README.md

 ## Features

-- Choose from 6 default person models or upload your own photo
+- Choose from 6 default person models or upload your own photo (optional with Segfit v1.1)
-- Select from default clothing items or upload your own
+- Select from 9 default clothing items or upload your own
-- Support for multiple clothing categories (upper body, lower body, dresses)
+- Add optional descriptions for both models and clothing items
-- AI-powered virtual try-on using Segmind's IDM-VTON model
+- AI-powered virtual try-on using Segmind's Segfit v1.1 model
 - Mobile-responsive design
 - Dark mode support